-- We need at least two graders per cluster, this will reduce long travelling distances and over utilization of machinery.
+- The directorate needs at least two graders per cluster, this will reduce long travelling distances and over utilization of machinery.
 This will also improve service delivery and elimination of overtime cost.

-- 1. Total number of Municipal graders=14
+- 1. Total number of Municipal graders=15

-- 2. Full functional graders=5
+- 2. Full functional graders=6

-- 3. Redundant graders=5
+- 3. Redundant graders= 8

-- 4. Graders experiencing regular breakdowns=4
+- 4. Graders experiencing regular breakdowns=9